BriarPrince/BriarPrince/README.md

 [Basic DNI Criteria](https://dni-criteria.carrd.co/) : I block freely.
 Just don't be an asshole.
 - Befriending me, then expecting a romantic relationship
-- Intimate / sexual jokes unless you're close with me
+- Intimate jokes, unless you're close with me
 - Infantilising me because of my disability
 - Unable to communicate in any capacity
 - Only interacting with me so you can vent